 GSAS Graduate Student Professional Development

 We promote an intentional approach to professional development, one that begins with the first year of your PhD and continues to evolve as you build knowledge and shape your scholarly and professional identity.
-Being intentional about your pathway through the PhD allows you to recognize your own agency in the process and to periodically assess where you are, noticing gaps and new interests, and getting targeted training.
-Spending time on your professional development will make you more successful during graduate school and better prepared for the job search.
 We encourage you to think about diverse career outcomes and to see professional development training as useful across many possible jobs, inside and outside of the academy.

 Internships